 The acquisition or assembly of land for the Development of Affordable Housing or for Economic Development Activities is allowed, as long as the Project will be completed within the five year Investment Period (or other Project completion timeframes specified in the Assistance Agreement for reinvestment of CMF Award Program Income).
-Land Banking, or buying, assembling, and holding land for future development with no clear plan or expectation for a Project that will be completed within the required timeframes in the Assistance Agreement is not an eligible use of the CMF Award.

-(42) Can the CMF Award be used for transitional or permanent supportive housing?
+(43) Can the CMF Award be used for transitional or permanent supportive housing?